tiredboffin/sdwifi/README.md

 ## usage

-By default the server starts as unprotected Wifi Access Point with defaul name "sdwifi" and ip address 192.168.4.1 and then it to be used or can be configured to use Wifi STA mode.
+By default the server starts as unprotected Wifi Access Point with defaul name "sdwifi" and ip address 192.168.4.1.
+It to be used in AP mode or it can be configured to use Wifi STA mode.

 The server accepts the following commands: